the stunning Basilica of St. Peter’s, seen from St. Peter’s Square

-St. Peter's Basilica is the most famous church in Christendom.
-Designed by Bramante, Raphael, and Michelangelo, it's a true Renaissance masterpiece.
-It may be the most ornate space you've ever stepped foot inside, filled with precious treasures and grandiose decoration.
+St. Peter’s Basilica is the most famous church in Christendom.
+Designed by Bramante, Raphael, and Michelangelo, it’s a true Renaissance masterpiece.
+It may be the most ornate space you’ve ever stepped foot inside, filled with an intense visual array of precious treasures and grandiose decoration.

 St. Peter’s Basilica was completed after 120+ years of construction, the reign of 18 different popes, incalculable cost, and the direction of 12 different architects.
 Measuring more than two football fields in length, it’s by far the largest church in Christendom.